Mosaic Adventure Picks for First-time Visitors: Top 5 Must-see Places in Bhutan

 3. Dochula Pass

-Situated high on the mountains on the road between Thimpu and Pinukha are 108 chortens commissioned by the Queen Mother Ashi Dorji Wangmo Wangchuk and were established in 2003.
+Situated high on the mountains on the road between Thimpu and Punakha are 108 chortens commissioned by the Queen Mother Ashi Dorji Wangmo Wangchuk and were established in 2003.

 Dochula Pass is a popular destination for tourists and locals, providing a spectacular 360-degree view of the snow-capped Himalayan ranges.
 This view forms a majestic backdrop to the tranquility of the 108 chortens on the mountain pass.